This is the second article in our ongoing Forty Winkz series. Click below to read the other articles:

 What we have yet to discuss is zinc’s role in collagen synthesis.
 This goes back to its role in cell production in general with collagen being no different.
 Zinc is often used as treatment for burns and other skin injuries.
 (2) in fact, one 12-week study took a look at 60 subjects with diabetic foot ulcers.
 These subjects were divided into two groups.
 One group took 220 mg of zinc sulfate supplements or a daily placebo.
 The group supplementing with zinc showed significant reductions in ulcer length.
 (3)

 Zinc’s ability to improve immune system function and reduce oxidative stress has a direct role in its ability to reduce inflammation.
 While some oxidative stress and inflammation can be a good thing (as its the body’s natural way of trying to heal itself) unfortunately too much of it can lead to chronic inflammation.
 This type of inflammation is the foundation of most disease we see today.

 As zinc is able to reduce oxidative stress, this can be considered a preventative measure against age-related diseases.
 It also does this by helping fight off infection.
 One study examined older individuals consuming 45 mg of zinc per day, reducing their infection rates by over 65%.
 (4)

 So what type of zinc is used in Forty WInkz supplements?

 While most brands use zinc aspartate, Earth Fed Muscle utilizes zinc L-carnosine instead.

 Carnosine is a combination of histadine, beta-alanine and amino acids.
 It can be found in your brain and tissues as well as providing the body with antioxidants.
 Zinc carnosine in particular is important for gut health, improving DNA longevity, protecting your body from oxidative stress and improving exercise-induced stress.

-Get your own ZMA Advanced today and start seeing the power of zinc L-carnosine yourself.
+Get your own Forty Winkz today and start seeing the power of zinc L-carnosine yourself.